OKONORE/languages_programmation/docs/lua.en.md

                 --8<-- "docs/scripts/python/helloworld/helloworld2console.py"
                 ```

-### Boucles
+### Loops

-- Ici, nous allons voir comment faire une boucle qui envoi dans la console les chiffres de 0 à 10 inclus.
+- Here we will see how to make a loop that sends the numbers from 0 to 10 inclusive to the console.

-!!!Note "Ecrire `helloworld`"
+!!!Note "Write `helloworld`"

     === "Code 1"
         !!!Success "Success"